 The air around us is a consistent source of heat, even in the coldest of climates on Earth there is residual heat that can be tapped.
 Using the refrigeration process we can use this resource for heating, hot water and HVAC.
 Since the atmosphere is so vast, even if we take a sizable amount of heat energy from it to provide, for example, hot water for a huge office block like the Barangaroo development in Sydney, the effect on the local climate would be negligible, so it’s an almost limitless energy source.

 Often referred to as Geothermal heat pumps, this type of device takes the ground we walk on as the source of its power.
 Technically, geothermal is an incorrect term as the energy source comes from the residual heat from the sun during the day not the heat from the Earth’s core.
-In all other respects, the principal is the same as other types, thermal energy is moved to where it’s needed via mechanical means and used to produce whatever results are desirable for the situation.
+In all other respects, the principle is the same as other types, thermal energy is moved to where it’s needed via mechanical means and used to produce whatever results are desirable for the situation.